Normioffi/Aniki/README.md

 <div align="center">
 <h1>Aniki</h1>
-Aniki is a NPM module using different website APIs to get anime and manga informations.
+Aniki is an easy-to-use NPM module that gets information about your favorite anime and manga.

-See [CHANGELOG](/CHANGELOG.md) for new content.
+See [CHANGELOG](/CHANGELOG.md) for new content in each updates.

 <div class="tags">
 <img src="https://img.shields.io/npm/v/aniki" alt="NPM Version"/></div>